 Body Copy

-H1: Large HVLS Outdoor Industrial Fans Reduce Heat and Humidity in Stadiums & Sports Venues
+H1: Large HVLS Outdoor Industrial Fans Reduce the Effects of Heat and Humidity in Stadiums & Sports Venues

 Spectators agree that sweating their way through a sporting event is not their favorite way to spend an afternoon.
 Many stadium owners have discovered that well-placed HVLS outdoor industrial fans can really take the heat off.
-Thanks to modern engineering, an HVLS fan is able to circulate air to mitigate heat and humidity and provide a comfortable setting so fans can enjoy the game.
+Thanks to modern engineering, an HVLS fans circulate air to mitigate heat and humidity and provide a comfortable setting so fans enjoy the game.

 In this article, we'll explain how the airflow from fans moves air to keep spectators more comfortable and provides better ventilation for improved health conditions.
 We'll illustrate how HVLS outdoor industrial fans provide an energy- and cost-efficient solution.
 Finally, we'll talk about choosing the right commercial ceiling fans to maintain a high-quality viewer experience at comfortable temperatures throughout the year.